-Licensure and Certification
+Licensure and certification

 Licensure and certification are important for working professionals and their career advancement.
-As an IIT Rehabilitation and Mental Health Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certification recognized nationwide.
+As an Illinois Tech Rehabilitation and Mental Health Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certification recognized nationwide.
 You will also be eligible for counseling licensure as a Professional Counselor and a Clinical professional Counselor within the state of Illinois.
 Illinois accepts the CRC examination as a qualifying professional counselor licensure exam (Please see your state licensing board for information on counseling licensure requirements in states other than Illinois).

 The requirements for admission to the program on a part-time basis are the exact same as for full-time students.
 Applicants must have completed a bachelor's degree and have an undergraduate Grade Point Average (GPA) of 3.0/4.0.
 A minimum of 18 credit hours in undergraduate psychology or a closely related field, including one statistics course, is also required.